Jump the navigation

 Distribution Requirements

 Five of the six Distribution Requirements should be completed by the end of the sixth semester of college work.
 The total requirements must be fulfilled not later than the seventh semester or at the time 110 degree credits have been earned if this occurs prior to the seventh semester.
+If you are unable to complete all distribution requirements on time, the Associate Registrar will work with you on obtaining the necessary approval to complete them during your final semester.

 See the “General Studies Program” section of the online catalog for further information.